dnrohr/intellectual-history-knowledge-atlas/README.md

 ## Timeline

-The timeline is useful for historical placement and lineage inspection.
+Open **Timeline** for historical placement and lineage inspection.
+It is a dedicated workspace rather than a panel inside Atlas.

 Common controls include: